COVID Return-To-Play Safely

 Gameday Safety Checklists

-In the event a player or coach tests positive for COVID-19 or has been in close contact with someone who’s tested positive, the following procedures will be followed:
+Positive Test: In the event a player or coach tests positive for COVID-19, the following procedures will be followed:

-- Player should quarantine for 14-days as per CDC guidelines.
+- Player should quarantine for 10 days as per NJDOH / CDC guidelines.
 The last event the Player participated in should be noted as the start of the quarantine period.

 - All coaches involved with the player are required to get tested immediately.

 - The Club will communicate the situation to the team’s parents and keep Player’s name / personal information confidential.
 The Club will also provide updates to the team parents as the test results are known.

 - The Club will communicate the situation and steps taken to (1) the entire club, (2) all teams potentially exposed, and (3) league administrators.

 - Coaches and parents should continue to be vigilant with safety procedures for the team.